MrGeorgeK55/Macropad-8-keys/README.md

 for now bytes from 60 to 127 are not used so they are filled with 0xFF
 the default code uses 10 keys per macro but you can change it to maximum of 14 keys per macro
 also the macro keys are in secuence, it doesnt support any modifier by now
-you can ajust the timing between presses changing the delay in the handle_key function
+you can ajust the timing between presses changing the delay in the delayMacro variable

 theorically we can assign up to 14 keys to each macro
 128 bytes of eeprom divided by 8 keys = 16 bytes per key
 16 bytes minus 2 bytes for the type and ammount of keys = 14 bytes (macros up to 14 keys)